snakehead007/localhosted-invoice-administration/README.md

 Simple and flexible JavaScript charting

 #### node-windows
-A tool to create the server startup as an .exe file
+A tool to create the server startup as a .exe file

 Screenshots
 -